NREL/resstock/docs/source/workflow_outputs.rst

    Hot Water Uses                       Water use for each end use type (in gallons).
    Total Loads                          Heating, cooling, and hot water loads (in kBtu) for the building.
    Component Loads                      Heating and cooling loads (in kBtu) disaggregated by component (e.g., Walls, Windows, Infiltration, Ducts, etc.).
-   Unmet Loads                          Unmet heating and cooling loads (in kBtu) for the building.
    Zone Temperatures                    Average temperatures (in deg-F) for each space modeled (e.g., living space, attic, garage, basement, crawlspace, etc.).
    Airflows                             Airflow rates (in cfm) for infiltration, mechanical ventilation (including clothes dryer exhaust), natural ventilation, whole house fans.
    Weather                              Weather file data including outdoor temperatures, relative humidity, wind speed, and solar.